 Your PIP insurance can cover some of your accident losses, but not all.
 You also may not be able to prove the facts necessary to file a strong third-party BIL claim.
 While you have the option to file under your own medical insurance or dip into your savings to cover costs not covered by PIP, the fact is that you should not be forced to suffer consequences for something someone else did.

-Speak to an experienced car accident lawyer in Tampa during a free, no-obligation consultation to find out how we can help you recover as much as possible after your collision injury.
+Speak to an experienced car accident lawyer in Florida during a free, no-obligation consultation to find out how we can help you recover as much as possible after your collision injury.
 Call (800) 560-5059 or contact us online to schedule your free appointment now.

 we’re here to help